Using k-means assistant event selection strategy to study anomalous quartic gauge couplings at muon colliders

 Typically, the searching of NP at a collider with a high luminosity is to look for a small number of anomalies in the vast amount of data.
 Meanwhile, AD algorithms are designed to search for those events which are `few and different'.
 Therefore, it can be expected that the AD algorithms are suitable to search for NP signals.

-In the simplest case, one can assume that the elements in the data-set are Gaussian distributed.
+In the simplest case, one can assume that the elements in the dataset are Gaussian distributed.
 The degree of anomaly of each event can be quantified by the distance of the point representing the event from the centroid of all points.
-However, the picture of Gaussian distribution is often over simplified for the case of searching for NP.
+However, the picture of Gaussian distribution is often oversimplified for the case of searching for NP.
 As an example, a more complicated case is shown in Fig.~\ref{fig:illustrative}.
 The anomalous point is depicted as the black dot, which is approximately at the centroid of all points, therefore, the degree of anomaly can no longer be quantified by the distance of the point from the centroid of all points.
 On the other hand, as shown in the Fig.~\ref{fig:illustrative}, the normal points can be divided into three clusters.
 The anomalous point is far from the centroids of all clusters.
 The exploitation of this feature is the key idea of KMAD.
 By using KMAD, we use k-means to find the centroids of the clusters automatically.
-After clustering, we calculate the distances of the points to the centroids of all clusters.
-Since the anomalous point is far from all centroids, the distance from a point to the nearest centroid can be used to quantify the degree of anomaly of the point.